piroor/treestyletab/README.md

    * Instead of adding more features, I hope to make TST *compatible with other tab-related extensions*.
      If it is required for better compatibility, I have added [public APIs for other extensions](https://github.com/piroor/treestyletab/wiki/API-for-other-addons), and [there are many implementations using this API](https://github.com/piroor/treestyletab/wiki/Helper-addons-extending-functionality-of-TST).
      *If you need any new APIs, please file API proposals in the issue tracker*.
-   * [Any feature request covered by any existing helper extension](https://github.com/piroor/treestyletab/wiki/Helper-addons-extending-functionality-of-TST) won't become built-in feature.
-   * Any feature request which can be covered by [customizations with user stylesheets](https://github.com/piroor/treestyletab/wiki/Customizing-with-CSS) also may be rejected.
+   * Here is the basic policy about decision to accept or reject feature requests:
+     * If Firefox has the option, TST also should provide similar option to emulate it. (ex. `browser.tabs.closeTabByDblclick` emulation, `browser.tabs.selectOwnerOnClose` emulation, warnings for closing multiple tabs, style switch for leftside/rightside sidebar)
+     * If TST imitates Firefox's UI and Firefox doesn't provide any options to control them, TST basically don't provide options for them. (ex. visibility options for imitated context menu commands)
+     * If it is essential for accessibility, TST should provide the option. (ex. text direction option, animation effects, "High Contrast" theme, color switch for the toolbar button icon)
+     * If it is impossible to be done via [customizations with user stylesheets](https://github.com/piroor/treestyletab/wiki/Customizing-with-CSS), TST should provide the option. (ex. unfaviconizing of pinned tabs, positioning options for new tabs, drag-and-drop behavior)
+     * If it is already available during combination with other extensions, TST don't provide options for them. (ex. coloring of tabs, suspending of tabs, detailed control of tab focus, and [other features covered by existing helper extensions](https://github.com/piroor/treestyletab/wiki/Helper-addons-extending-functionality-of-TST)](https://github.com/piroor/treestyletab/wiki/Helper-addons-extending-functionality-of-TST))
-   * So, in other words, features couldn't be (or hard to be) done with existing methods (public APIs and customization with user stylesheets) possibly become new built-in, even if it looks not related to any of native tab features or tree management.
+     * If it couldn't be (or hard to be) done with any of existing methods listed above, it can become a new built-in, even if it looks not related to any of native tab features or tree management.

+Please remind that some existing features or options may violate these policies due to historical reasons.

 ### FAQ / frequently rejected requests/proposals